sin121212/HK-monthly-household-income-2018/Income_MLN.md

     ##
     ## Accuracy was used to select the optimal model using the largest value.
     ## The final value used for the model was decay = 0.1.

+Measure Model Performance: Confusion Matrix

+Accuracy = 0.4291, it means that predicted income group of almost 43% observations are exactly match.

 ``` r
 # Fit MNL in data (raw refer to return the predicted income group instead of prob)